Lapr5G21/sem5pi-24-25-3ddg21/docs/sprintC/EditMedicalRecord/readme.md

-# US 7.2.3
+# US 7.2.6

-As a Doctor, I want to search for Allergies, so that I can use it to update the Patient Medical Record.
+As a Doctor, I want to update the Patient Medical Record, namely respecting Medical Conditions and Allergies.

 ## 2. Requirements

-**US 7.2.3** As a Doctor, I want to search for Allergies, so that I can use it to update the Patient Medical Record.
+**US 7.2.6** As a Doctor, I want to update the Patient Medical Record, namely respecting Medical Conditions and Allergies.

 ## 3. Views